-- 1. the licensee shall file a report to the Commission in response to: - a. an event or a situation, or - b. a dangerous occurrence as stipulated in section 35 of the PTNSR 2015

-- 2. as required, licensees shall provide other notifications or reports, including a failure to comply with section 26 of the PTNSR 2015 - 3. all reports filed by the licensee according to this regulatory document shall contain the name and address of the sender of the report, and the date the report was submitted to the Commission - 4. after determining if a situation, event or dangerous occurrence is reportable, the licensee shall immediately notify, or file a preliminary report to, the Commission - 5. the licensee shall report on the specific reporting provisions and licence conditions listed in table A in appendix A of this document, such as: - a. the discovery of counterfeit, fraudulent or suspect items - b. reaching an action level for radiation protection - c. reaching an action level for environmental protection - 6. a full report, preliminary report or notification shall: - a. contain the specific information required by regulations; see sections 4.1 and 4.2 - b. be submitted within the timeframes found in appendix A
+- 1. The licensee shall file a report to the Commission in response to: - a. an event or a situation, or - b. a dangerous occurrence as stipulated in section 35 of the PTNSR 2015 - 2.
+As required, licensees shall provide other notifications or reports, including a failure to comply with section 26 of the PTNSR 2015. - 3.
+All reports filed by the licensee according to this regulatory document shall contain the name and address of the sender of the report, and the date the report was submitted to the Commission. - 4.
+After determining if a situation, event or dangerous occurrence is reportable, the licensee shall immediately notify, or file a preliminary report to, the Commission. - 5.
+The licensee shall report on the specific reporting provisions and licence conditions listed in table A in appendix A of this document, such as: - a. the discovery of counterfeit, fraudulent or suspect items - b. reaching an action level for radiation protection - c. reaching an action level for environmental protection - d. any failure to monitor, control or record the release of a nuclear substance as required by the licence - e. any failure to monitor or control the release of a hazardous substance as required by any federal or provincial regulation, or a licence, permit or certificate issued by a municipal, provincial or other federal authority - f. any event that has adversely affected or has the potential to adversely affect the environment - 6.
+A full report, preliminary report or notification shall: - a. contain the specific information required by regulations; see sections 4.1 and 4.2 - b. be submitted within the timeframes stated in appendix A - 7.
+The licensee shall mark all reports made or filed under this regulatory document with an appropriate protection and classification and shall file reports under the appropriate security precautions. - 8.
+Licensees shall report any of the following events to the CNSC, directly through the duty officer: an event or incident that triggers actions under emergency response programs, even if it is a false alarm; an event such as a spill, a release or an injury that could trigger stakeholder interest; an event that falls under the requirements of subsection 29(1) of the General Nuclear Safety and Control Regulations.